raulcontrerasrubio/frontend-cicd/README.md

 2. Copy the returned id.
 3. Run `docker run -it [ID] npm run test`

+Another option is running a second service declarated on docker-compose file which is only responsible of running the test suite.

 ## Another Docker commands
 Just as a reminder, these are another commands that could be useful:
 - `docker ps` Lists the containers that are started.
 To see all created containers run `docker ps --all`